 - We want to create a Métis-specific province-wide ELCC program that tailors to the unique needs of Regions, urban and rural families and children.
-To accomplish this objective, over the next year: - Develop a strategic plan to establish a Métis-specific ELCC program. - Design and implement a childcare subsidy for Métis families. - Work towards ensuring there is a Métis-specific Early Childhood Educator (ECE) certification available for levels one, two and three.
-By September 2021, have three institutions offering Métis-specific ECE. - We want to increase awareness and education on the history, culture, music and language of our people.
+To accomplish this objective, over the next year: - Develop a strategic plan to establish Métis-specific ELCC programs and services that may utilize jurisdiction authority in this sector. - Explore models for Local or community childcare drawing on existing models such as Headstart programs. - Design and implement childcare subsidy programs for Métis families including for single parent families headed by women. - Work with regions to develop programming to ensure every Métis child has school supplies to start the next year. - Work towards ensuring there is a Métis-specific Early Childhood Educator (ECE) certification available for levels one, two and three.
+By September 2021, have three institutions offering Métis-specific ECE. - Work towards the creation of a series of summer camps for Métis children.
+These camps will provide our children with the opportunity to build community across the province, to enjoy and learn Métis music, craft, and outdoor and cultural activities.
+Additionally, this service will provide essential value and support to Métis families during the summer months when schools are closed. - We want to increase awareness and education on our People's history, culture, music and language.
 To accomplish this objective, over the next year: - Work with the Government of Saskatchewan's Ministry of Education to create and incorporate Métis Essential Learnings into the K-12 provincial curriculum.
-Similar to the Treaty Essential Learnings, this information will help to educate children and youth on our way of life and traditions.
+Similar to the Treaty Essential Learnings, this information will help to educate children and youth on our wayof life and traditions.